-- The Porter Stemmer is sketched on the following slides.
-It is the most common stemmer for English. - The stemmer is based on a series of simple cascaded rewrite rules.
-It can be implemented as a lexicon-free finite-state transducer.
+- The most common stemmer for English is sketched below. - The Porter Stemmer is based on a series of cascaded rewrite rules. - It can be implemented as a lexicon-free FST.

-- 1. Process a text token by token. - 2.
-Rewrite longest possible match of the current token with a set of given character sequence patterns. - 3.
-Repeat Step 2 until no pattern matches the token anymore. - 4.
-Recode stemmed token to tackle irregularities covered by the patterns.
+- 1. Rewrite longest possible match of a given token with a set of defined character sequence patterns. - 2.
+Repeat Step 1 until no pattern matches the token anymore.